-- IT recruiting in the US has become overrun with Indian recruiters and companies which primarily employ Indians in the US and Indians working in India who do not have the right to work in the US market.
+- IT recruiting in the US has become overrun with Indian recruitment agencies and companies which primarily employ Indians in the US and Indians working in India who do not have the right to work in the US market.

 - Trust is declining to the degree that it is reducing the overall IT contract market.